 - When your machine arrives, carefully un-package it and keep all packaging safe for return postage.
 Create your projects and have fun exploring the capabilities of the 3D printer, 3D Scanner or Vacuum Former with your students.
 If you have any technical problems contact our support team at firstname.lastname@example.org or call directly on 01257 276 116 option 2.

 - At the end of your loan period package up the machine in its original packaging and return it to us.

 - Most importantly don’t forget to share your work and experiences with the CREATE Education community.
 Complete the “Community content form” and share your project planning and resources and/or write a blog post and share this along with suitable photographs and a completed photo consent form as a case study.
 Please email/share all content with Sonya at email@example.com you and your school will be credited with all published work and content will be sent to you for approval prior to being published on the website.

 Take a look at some of the projects others have run whilst benefiting from a loan machine:

 Penwortham Primary School recently participated in the CREATE Education 3D printer loan scheme and used this as an opportunity to engage the whole school community, then in a single of fundraising week raised over £2000 to purchase their own 3D printer.

 In the first of our two-part blogs, Elaine Lambert the Mathematics and Computing Lead Teacher explains their experiences with the loan scheme and the projects the students undertook.

 Dens Road Nursery

 Glasgow School of Art

-At the end of the loan period you simply package up the 3D printer and return it to us.
-There is no obligation to buy, however we would be happy to advise and guide you through the process should you subsequently wish to purchase an Ultimaker 3D printer.
+At the end of the loan period, you simply package up the 3D printer, 3D Scanner or Vacuum Former and return it to us.
+There is no obligation to buy, however, we would be happy to advise and guide you through the process should you subsequently wish to purchase a machine.